← Back to Blog

 At its core, on-set data management comes down to three things: copy, verify, report.

 Copy means duplicating camera media to at least two separate drives simultaneously.
-One is typically a primary working drive for editorial; the other is a backup that stays physically separate.
-The rule most DITs follow: three copies minimum before any original media is reformatted.
+One is typically a primary working drive for editorial.
+The other is a backup that stays physically separate.
+The rule most Digital Techs follow: three copies minimum before any original media is reformatted.

 Verify means confirming that every file that left the camera arrived on the drive intact.
-This is done with checksums — a mathematical fingerprint generated from the original file and compared against the copy.
+This is done with checksums, which are a mathematical fingerprint generated from the original file and compared against the copy.
 If they match, the copy is clean.
 If they don't, something went wrong in transfer, and you find out before the card gets wiped.

 Report means documenting what was shot, what was offloaded, what drives it lives on, and what still needs to be handed off.
 This is the paperwork side of the job, but it's what saves you when someone asks "where's that interview from Tuesday?" three weeks into post.